Forget what you know about love.

-With every sentence Keisha Thompson not only paints a picture so vivid to blind but scatters bread crumbs for us to follow, in a quest that mirrors her journey towards the second part of the book: the award-winning solo show Man on the Moon.
+With every sentence Keisha Thompson not only paints a picture so vivid to blind, but scatters bread crumbs for us to follow in a quest that mirrors her journey towards the second part of the book: the award-winning solo show Man on the Moon.
 Following the success of her I Wish I had a Moustache in 2012 and the debut EP, Abecederian, the versatile wordsmith and performer brings to the stage – and to the page – the complex, rich and intensely moving relationship with her father, whose names, presence and mind resemble unsolvable equations.

-We follow Keisha on her quest to visit her father through the dynamic and frantic landscape of North and South London.
+We follow Keisha on her quest to visit her father through the dynamic and frantic landscape of Manchester.
 Among crowded buses, suspicious security guards and painstaking groceries, the author navigates the twists and turns of her relationship with a father who changed his name twice, married – and divorced – twice, and communicates with his only daughter merely through books and repetitive letters.
 His obsession with repetition follows Thompson throughout her works and enriches the meaning of her words; something inescapable about the memories we save and the ones we let go.

 Holding our breath until the last, dreamlike scene between them, we live in perpetual awe, tension and tenderness.
 Her words strike, dance, lie down and dissipate, crashing against each other and building the portrait of a man whose entirety no language alone will ever capture.
 It is not pity that Keisha Thompson is looking for.
 Nor our tears.
 With its concerto of words, silence, proximity and distance, numbers, mathematical and physics formulas, and virtuosity, Lunar challenges us to employ new languages, embrace complexity and allow doubt, uncertainty and forgiveness to find their space, because sometimes those who don’t fit in on Earth are the Kings and Queens of the moon.